mikedilger/mosaic-spec/docs/rationale.md

 By containing the kind, software can filter records that are not relevant to a situation without needing to look them up first.

-By putting the timestamp at the front of the address in big-endian format, addresses sort in time order and group temporally (for database performance).

-By containing the original timestamp and a 64-bit nonce, it is statistically infeasible for two different records to have the same address unintentionally.
-In fact this is overkill, but using anything shorter that still aligns at 64-bits ends up being not unique enough.
+By containing a long unique nonce, it is statistically infeasible for two different records to have the same address unintentionally.
+In fact this is overkill, but we had the space due to alignment requirements.

+By not specifying how the nonce is generated, applications can solve different problems with different requirements.

-At only 48 bytes long, these can easily fit into a 253 byte tag when needed.
+At only 48 bytes long, these can easily fit into a 253 byte tag when needed and are the same size as an ID.

 By the first bit being a 1, IDs and ADDRs can be intermixed and their type determined by that bit.